Japan hero image

 • Customized routing across Tokyo, Kyoto, Osaka, Hiroshima, Hokkaido, or Okinawa with licensed guides and ministry liaisons

-• Worship logistics: church permissions, translation, portable sound, and creative collaborations with local artists
+• Worship logistics: church permissions, translation, portable sound, and creative collaboration with local artists

 • Transportation: shinkansen bookings, metro passes, private coaches, ferries, domestic flights, and luggage transfer services